bbolker/bbmisc/peeves.md

 [^2]: This advice contradicts the previous advice about agency, attributing ideas to particular actors.
 "A foolish consistency is the hobgoblin of little minds" (Emerson: [Wikipedia points out that this is a misuse of the original quotation](https://en.wikipedia.org/wiki/Wikipedia:Emerson_and_Wilde_on_consistency), but I like it anyway.)
 Or: "Do I contradict myself?
 Very well then I contradict myself, (I am large, I contain multitudes.)"
 [Whitman, *Song of Myself*](https://poets.org/poem/song-myself-51)

 [^3]: published in 1776,

+## to add

+'unique', 'complex', 'dynamic', 'nonlinear', 'important' (vague) "show don't tell"
+'it has been hypothesized that'
+transitions: 'in terms of,' 'furthermore'
+'it is important to note that'

+transitions stemming from natural flow outlining after writing synthesis topic sentences